lucatume/wp-browser/docs/src/content/v3/codeception-4-support.md

+---
-## Using wp-browser with Codeception 4.0
+title: Codeception 4.0 support
+---
-Codeception [version `4.0` introduced a number of new features to the framework][1] and it's the version of wp-browser that will be maintained from now on.
+odeception [version `4.0` introduced a number of new features to the framework][1] and it's the version of wp-browser that will be maintained from now on.

 I've made an effort to keep `wp-browser` compatible with PHP 5.6 and Codeception versions from `2.5` up.